Simplicity at its Finest

 Food and Drink

-A breakfast buffet is available between 09:00 and 10:00.
+Breakfast is between 09:00 and 10:00.
 Simple, fresh, good food to start your day.
 Bread baked daily by your host and a simple selection of continental and cooked options await you.

 Here the evening meal is not just about food; it’s about conversation so we encourage a shared meal, prepared by one of your fellow guests, or you.
 The focus is fresh, local meat or seafood sourced from our rich, blue storehouse of an ocean.
 You’ll be amazed how simple your cravings are when you enjoy fewer choices.